crypticlemon/crypticlemon/README.md

 - 👋 Hi, I’m Noor A.
 - 👀 I’m interested in game developement, and a little in AI.
 - 🌱 I’m currently learning C++.
-Previously, I learned Python, Javascript, and taught myself HTML and CSS
+Previously, I learned Python, Javascript, and taught myself HTML and CSS.

 <!---
 crypticlemon/crypticlemon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.